 They all have some measure of initial success in their next venture.
 To me, given their backgrounds, and their ability to bring together strong teams, that’s kind of a given.

-But I’ve noticed a trend.
-The ones that are Hyperaggressive are further along, by ARR at least.
+And I’ve noticed a trend.
+Once you’ve probably noticed, too.
+The ones that are Hyperaggressive are far further along, by ARR at least.
 Or at least — hyperintense.
 Sometimes, a quiet hyperintensity.
 Sometimes, almost a bit too much.
 But it’s there.

-Thinking through it, I think this is an important topic to think about as a SaaS founder, especially as a SaaS Founder CEO, though I think it applies to all the key founders.
+Thinking through it, I think this is an important topic to think about as a B2B founder, though I think it applies to all the key founders.

 But … after Initial Traction, and certainly after Initial Scale, I think Hyperaggressive-ness = Acceleration.
-At least sometimes, and maybe, most of the time in SaaS.
+At least sometimes, and maybe, most of the time in B2B.

-Let’s look at a few leading SaaS CEOs.
+Let’s look at a few leading B2B CEOs.
 And also note something interesting about them:

 - Marc Benioff.
 CEO of Salesforce.
 Hyper Aggressive.
 Founder … but interestingly, not actually first CEO of Salesforce.

 - Elon Musk.
 CEO of Tesla.
 Hyper Aggressive.
 Founding investor … but not actually first CEO.
-(OK, this isn’t SaaS, but I had to throw it in).
+(OK, this isn’t B2B, but I had to throw it in).

 - Dave Duffield.
 Co-CEO of Workday.
 Hyper Aggressive.
 Maybe more quietly so than the others.
 But hyper aggressive.